pulumi/pulumi-hugo/themes/default/content/what-is/what-is-configuration-management.md

 * Patching or updating software or operating systems
 * Deployment of software packages or applications

+Note that newer operational approaches involving immutable infrastructure and/or containers provide solutions for some of these use cases without the need for configuration management tools.

 ## Are there any disadvantages to configuration management?

 Like any practice, there are some potential disadvantages to configuration management.
 In most instances, these potential disadvantages can be outweighed by the benefits that configuration management brings: